-Kirstie, the wife of a veteran, suffers from a condition that impacts her mobility.
+Kirstie, the wife of a veteran, lives with a condition that impacts her mobility.
 Our charity stepped in with a grant for an all-terrain wheelchair, enabling her to pursue her love of horse-riding.

 Kirstie’s husband served for six years in the Coldstream Guards, including two tours of Afghanistan.
 On his final tour, he was injured when two rocket-propelled grenades exploded behind him.
 He left the Army in 2012 and is now a self-employed gardener.
 The couple has six children.